HEALTH NAVIGATION

 Our health navigators have assisted hundreds of firefighters and their family members since the program was established in 2012.
 We work with you or your designee.
 Our goal is to ensure they you are properly diagnosed and have information about state of the art treatment.
 We advocate for you through all phases of your cancer journey—diagnosis, treatment, follow-up, and supportive care.
 We gather information about your cancer and concerns and provide guidance as you communicate with your providers.
 We will refer you to an expert physician who specializes in your type of cancer so you will have the information needed to make treatment decisions.
 To request health navigation, click the red button or call the number on this page.

 Active and retired SFFD firefighters and their direct family members are eligible for health navigation and financial assistance.
-Direct family members include: Spouses, Children, Siblings and Parents.
-We will assist any firefighter’s family member who is not considered a direct member with health navigation.
+Direct family members include: Spouse/Domestic Partner (DP), children, siblings and parents.
+Domestic Partners must be registered with the local jurisdiction of the State.

-Financial Assistance: If not covered by your health insurance, we will reimburse you for your out-of-pocket costs for an expert physician consultation, tumor genetic profiling, or travel and/or accommodations associated with out of the area consultations.
+Financial Assistance: If not covered by your health insurance, we will reimburse you for the out-of-pocket costs for an expert physician consultation, tumor genetic profiling, and travel and/or accommodations associated with cancer diagnosis and treatment.
 As of December 2021, we have added a Co-Pay benefit to the menu.
 These amounts are limited—we will discuss with you at the time of referral or when you call.

 Reimbursement Schedule